 PAST TRIPS: In June, 2017, we inaugurated our Culinary Travel program with a trip to EF Tour’s Global Student Leadership Summit on the Future of Food.
 We travelled through Spain and France, taking cooking classes, visiting farms and marketplaces, having dinners with locals and much more.
 We then gathered with 1800 other students and educators for the summit in Milan.
 Students were split into teams and given food related challenges to attempt to solve using experiential learning techniques.
 Students and teachers had the opportunity to participate in a series of workshops with world-class speakers.
 The experience was truly life-changing for some of my students.
-In April, 2019 we had an incredilby delicious trip to Spain & Italy, taking cooking classes, visiting farms and tasting the unique products of artisinal food producers in Italy, shopping in iconic marketplaces in great cities, eating with locals in their homes and well --- lots of eating!
+In April, 2019 we had an incredibly delicious trip to Spain & Italy, taking cooking classes, visiting farms and tasting the unique products of artisanal food producers in Italy, shopping in iconic marketplaces in great cities, eating with locals in their homes and well --- lots of eating!
 We were also fortunate to visit two world-renowned museums (The Prado in Madrid and the mind-boggling Uffizzi in Florence) and tour the stunning La Sagrada Familia and Parc Guell - two of Gaudi's most impressive creations in Barcelona and see the justifiably famed moaics in Ravenna, Italy.
 It was a truly inspirational trip.
-In April of 2022, we will be heading for Greece for an exciting cultural and culinary adventure!
-More details to come!